mukunda-/Delleren/manual.md

 -----
 ## Player Ignore

 You can disable using spells from certain players in your party or raid using the ignore feature.
-Type `/delleren ignore` to bring up the ignore menu and click on the player names to toggle their ignored state.
+Right-click the minimap icon and select "Open Ignore Panel" or type `/delleren ignore` to bring up the ignore panel and click on the player names to toggle their ignored state.

 If you want to ignore incoming calls from a player (e.g. if they are abusing the addon and spamming calls for no reason), you can ignore them the same way you ignore their chat.